FDA: TikTok ‘challenges’ involving medicine are ‘a recipe for danger’

 In one recent trend, the FDA said people are encouraged to cook chicken in NyQuil or another over-the-counter cough and cold medication, presumably to eat.
-While the challenge may seem silly and unappetizing, it could also be very unsafe.
+While the challenge may seem silly and unappetizing, it could also be very unsafe, WXIN reports.

 The FDA said boiling a medication can make it much more concentrated and change its properties in other ways.
 Even if you don’t eat the chicken, inhaling the vapors while cooking could cause high levels of the drugs to enter your body and possibly hurt your lungs.